Tenerife: Corpus Christi

-The religious festival of Corpus Christi is particularly important, and is traditionally celebrated with floral carpets laid in the streets.
-Particularly noteworthy are the celebrations in La Orotava where a very large carpet, or tapestry, of different coloured volcanic soils, covers the Plaza del Ayuntamiento (town square).
-These soils are taken from the Parque Nacional del Teide, and after the celebration, are returned, to preserve the National Park.
-The celebration of Corpus Christi in Orotava has been declared of Important Cultural Interest among the official Traditional Activities of the Island.
+The festival of Corpus Christi is traditionally celebrated in Tenerife with floral carpets laid in the streets.
+The celebrations in La Orotava are especially notable, particularly the large carpet or tapestry made from different-coloured volcanic soils in the Plaza del Ayuntamiento.
+The soils are taken from Teide National Park and returned after the celebration to preserve the park.
+The Corpus Christi celebration in La Orotava has been declared of Important Cultural Interest among the official Traditional Activities of the Island.

 Easter

-Among the numerous other celebrations that define Tenerifan culture, Easter remains the most important.
-This is celebrated across the island, but is particularly notable in the municipalities of La Laguna, La Orotava and Los Realejos, where elaborate processions take place on Maundy Thursday, Good Friday and Easter Sunday, or "Resurrection Sunday".
-Holy Week in the city of San Cristobal de la Laguna is the largest of the Canary Islands.
+Easter is celebrated across Tenerife and remains one of the celebrations that define Tenerifan culture.
+It is especially notable in San Cristóbal de La Laguna, La Orotava, and Los Realejos, where processions take place on Maundy Thursday, Good Friday, and Easter Sunday.
+Holy Week in San Cristóbal de La Laguna is the largest in the Canary Islands.